anisa-bila/DisasterM3/evaluation_methodology.md

 Vision Language Models (VLMs) use several evaluation metrics that assess their capabilities in both understanding and integrating visual and textual data.

+**Benchmark Datasets**

-- **Benchmark Datasets**: Different models are tested with standardized datasets with the purpose of challenging the model's reasoning and comprehension capabilities, often used as performance comparison between different models.
+Different models are tested with standardized datasets with the purpose of challenging the model's reasoning and comprehension capabilities, often used as performance comparison between different models.
   <br>
-  **Importance in Natural Disaster**: Benchmark datasets allow the team to compare performance across models to determine and select the most reliable model.
+- **Importance in Natural Disaster**: Benchmark datasets allow the team to compare performance across models to determine and select the most reliable model.
 A model with poor benchmarking often fails to translate real-world scenarios, bringing risks in a diaster scenario.

+**Accuracy**

-- **Accuracy**: This metric determines how well the model can correctly associate images with their corresponding textual data.
+This metric determines how well the model can correctly associate images with their corresponding textual data.
    <br>
-  **Importance in Natural Disaster**: The ability of models to accurately comprehend image-text association is highly critical, as a wrong comprehension could risk wrong emergency responses.
+- **Importance in Natural Disaster**: The ability of models to accurately comprehend image-text association is highly critical, as a wrong comprehension could risk wrong emergency responses.

+**Precision**

-- **Precision**: Measures how many of the model's output results are actually relevant and correct.
+Measures how many of the model's output results are actually relevant and correct.
 A high precision score indicates the model avoids false detections.
      <br>
-  **Importance in Natural Disaster**: Avoids flagging unharmed structures as damages to preserve resources and time for emergency responses that the team actually needs.
+- **Importance in Natural Disaster**: Avoids flagging unharmed structures as damages to preserve resources and time for emergency responses that the team actually needs.

+**Recall**

-- **Recall**: Captures the correct answers that exist within the dataset the model was able to successfully identify and generate.
+Captures the correct answers that exist within the dataset the model was able to successfully identify and generate.
   <br>
-  **Importance in Natural Disaster**: Ensures no critical disaster areas or damages are missed, as overlooking affected parts could leave people without aid.
+- **Importance in Natural Disaster**: Ensures no critical disaster areas or damages are missed, as overlooking affected parts could leave people without aid.

+**F1 Score**

-- **F1 Score**: A balanced combination between precision and recall, useful for a dataset where the risks of false positives from incorrect outputs and false negatives from missed correct data are present.
+A balanced combination between precision and recall, useful for a dataset where the risks of false positives from incorrect outputs and false negatives from missed correct data are present.
   <br>
-  **Importance in Natural Disaster**: THe presence of false positive or false negative in a disaster case can directly harm affected people by providing wrong emergency responses.
+- **Importance in Natural Disaster**: THe presence of false positive or false negative in a disaster case can directly harm affected people by providing wrong emergency responses.

+**Vector Quality**
-- **Vector Quality**: A fundamental metric that involves analyzing the distance between vectors in a high-dimensional space, also known as a shared embedding space, to measure the similarity of relationships between them.
+A fundamental metric that involves analyzing the distance between vectors in a high-dimensional space, also known as a shared embedding space, to measure the similarity of relationships between them.
 Vectors that are close together indicate a  strong text-image link.
   <br>
-  **Importance in Natural Disaster**: Helps the model associate a disaster visual data with its corresponding textual data.
+- **Importance in Natural Disaster**: Helps the model associate a disaster visual data with its corresponding textual data.
 A flood image should link to a flood situation report to generate appropriate emergency measures.